-- 14.1 The Parties shall agree to an appropriate information sharing accord for the sharing of information in relation to integrated services.
-The information sharing accord shall set out the principles, policies, procedures and management strategies around which information sharing is carried out.
-It will encapsulate national and legal requirements. - 14.2 The Parties will work together to progress the specific arrangements, practical policies and procedures, designated responsibilities and any additional requirements for information sharing for any purpose connected with the preparation of an integration scheme, the preparation of a strategic plan or the carrying out of integration functions. - 14.3 The Parties shall be assisted in this process by a Joint Information Sharing Group which shall review an existing Memorandum of Understanding which is compliant with SASPI and clause 14.1 above and Information Sharing Protocol to see whether these are suitable for the purposes of integration, or whether replacements, modifications or supplements are considered necessary.
-The Group shall report their findings to the Parties and the IJB.

-- 14.4 If the Joint Information Sharing Group consider that a further high level accord or information sharing protocol is required, or if amendments are necessary to existing ones, they shall assist the Parties and the IJB by preparing these and making them available with their recommendation to the IJB in the first instance for comment. - 14.5 If a new information sharing accord and/or procedures for information sharing are necessary, these will be agreed to by the Parties by the time functions are delegated to the IJB.
+- 14.1 The Parties have agreed to an appropriate information sharing accord for the sharing of information in relation to integrated services.
+The information sharing accord sets out the principles, policies, procedures, and management strategies around which information sharing is carried out.
+It encapsulates national and legal requirements. - 14.2 The Parties will work together to progress the specific arrangements, practical policies and procedures, designated responsibilities and any additional requirements for information sharing for any purpose connected with the preparation of an integration scheme, the preparation of a strategic plan or the carrying out of integration functions. - 14.4 If the Parties consider that a further high-level accord or information sharing protocol is required, or if amendments are necessary to existing ones, they shall prepare these and make them available with their recommendation to the IJB in the first instance for comment. - 14.5 If a new information sharing accord and/or procedures for information sharing are necessary, these will be agreed to by the Parties. .
 Where the Parties agree that the arrangements for information sharing do not require the drafting of a new information sharing protocol, each Party shall confirm to its staff that the guidance in place is appropriate and up to date. - 14.6 The information sharing accord may be amended or replaced by agreement of the Parties and the IJB. - 14.7 The Parties will continue to develop information technology systems and procedures to enable information to be shared appropriately and effectively between the Parties and the IJB.